 Exhaust pipes may be routed either horizontally through an outside wall or vertically through the roof.
 In attic or closet installations, vertical termination through the roof is preferred.
-FIGURE 43 and FIGURE 45 show typical terminations.
+FIGURE 46 and FIGURE 47 shows typical terminations.

 - 1 Exhaust piping must terminate straight out or up as shown.
-The termination pipe must be sized as listed in TABLE 8.
-The specified pipe size ensures proper velocity required to move the exhaust gases away from the building. - 2 On field supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305MM) for 2" PVC and 20 inches (508MM) for 3" (76MM) PVC beyond the outside wall

-- 3 If exhaust piping must be run up a side wall to position above snow accumulation or other obstructions, piping must be supported every 24 inches (610MM).
-When exhaust piping must be run up an outside wall, any reduction in exhaust pipe size must be done after the final elbow. - 4 -Distance between exhaust pipe terminations on multiple furnaces must meet local codes.
+The termination pipe must be sized as listed in TABLE 10.
+The specified pipe size ensures proper velocity required to move the exhaust gases away from the building. - 2 On field supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305mm) for 2" PVC and 20 inches (508mm) for 3" (76mm) PVC beyond the outside wall. - 3 If exhaust piping must be run up a side wall to position above snow accumulation or other obstructions, piping must be supported every 24 inches (610mm).
+When exhaust piping must be run up an outside wall, any reduction in exhaust pipe size must be done after the final elbow. - 4 Distance between exhaust pipe terminations on multiple furnaces must meet local codes.